A Word from the President about FGI

 - Requests public input in the form of proposals for change and comments on proposed changes.

-- Reviews and revises the Guidelines on a timely basis to maintain a balance between a minimum standard and the state of the art in health care design and construction.
+- Reviews and revises the Guidelines on a timely basis to maintain a balance between fundamental standards and best practices in health care design and construction.

 - Operates under a formal set of bylaws governing its purpose, scope, membership, and goals to include information regarding “Duties and Responsibilities" and “Appointments, Terms and Officers."